WeblateOrg/weblate/docs/api.rst

 Notification hooks allow external applications to notify Weblate that Git repository has been updated.

-.. http:get:: /hooks/update/(string:project)/(string:resource)/
+.. http:get:: /hooks/update/(string:project)/(string:component)/

-   Triggers update of a resource (pulling from Git and scanning for translation changes).
+   Triggers update of a component (pulling from Git and scanning for translation changes).

 .. http:get:: /hooks/update/(string:project)/

-   Triggers update of all resources in a project (pulling from Git and scanning for translation changes).
+   Triggers update of all components in a project (pulling from Git and scanning for translation changes).

 .. http:post:: /hooks/github/

-    Special hook for handling GitHub notifications and automatically updating matching resources.
+    Special hook for handling GitHub notifications and automatically updating matching components.

     .. note::